section-engineering-education/engineering-education/CentOSVsUbuntu.md

 # CentOS Vs Ubuntu

+Just like Windows and iOS, Linux is also an operating system unlike its competitor, its free and open source.
+It was created using a kernel developed by Linus Torvalds while he was attending the University of Helsinki in Finland.

+When it comes to choosing a Linux distributive or "Distros", there are many many options available in the market that can easily confuse developers about which one to choose.
+But the most tried and trusted one are **CentOS** and **Ubuntu**.
 In this article we will go through the difference between the two Linux distributions, CentOS and Ubuntu.

 ### CentOS
-CentOS is basically based on Linux framework and a Linux distribution to implement free, community supported computing platform that is compatible with the corresponding upstream source, Red hat linux.
+CentOS is basically based on Linux framework and a Linux distribution to implement free, community supported computing platform that is compatible with the corresponding upstream source, Red hat linux, which is widely used in the IT sector.
+It’s highly customizable, secure, and stable.

 ### Ubuntu
 Ubuntu is basically an open sourced and Linux distribution that is based on Debian.
 It is one of the popular operating system for the cloud.
+It is considered to be the best option for personal and professional use.
+It comes with more than 40,000 applications available and is considered to have best security features.

 ## Architecture